 2. Sort out your visa before relocating overseas

 Don’t do anything until you know you can legally move to your chosen country.
 Each nation has its own rules on who can live and work there, so you might want to get some official legal advice from someone who lives there.
 Alternatively, contact the country’s embassy for more information.

-If you aren’t eligible for a visa, you may still be able to purchase property in the country.
+If you aren’t eligible for a visa, you may still purchase property in the country.
 However, your time there might be severely restricted.

 3. Register for tax

-It doesn’t matter if you’re retiring abroad, there may be taxes payable on your savings and pensions.
-Register with the country’s tax agency before you leave.
+It doesn’t matter if you’re retiring abroad; there may still be taxes payable on your savings and pensions, therefore register with the country’s tax agency before you leave.

 4. Count the cost of shipping

 When relocating overseas, your initial instinct might be to ship all of your possessions abroad.
 However, this is usually a very costly process, and it might encounter red tape along the way.